Vehrik/FarOut/Characters/0-Introduction.md

 What this means is that you and your table-mates are free to craft a unique story together.
 You can live multiple lives without leaving your living room.
-You can face bitter defeats, hard-won victories, toxic betrayals, and tear-eyed elation in the span of hours.
+You can face bitter defeats, hard-won victories, toxic betrayals, and teary-eyed elation in the span of hours.

 Doing this is harder if you're *just* playing make-believe like young children do on the playground.
 That's why many TTRPG authors seek to give you structure;